st3kin/SQL_chicago_micromobility_project/README.md

 ---

 ## Caveats
 - This is **synthetic** data: realistic but not real.
-It should be used for methods, prototypes, and portfolio work — **not** for operational or policy decisions.
+It should be used for methods, prototypes and portfolio work, **not** for operational or policy decisions.
 - Vendor names and shares are simulated; any resemblance to reality is coincidental.

 ---